codester2835/JJmpeg/README.md

 ```
 jjmpeg help_advanced <insert path here>
 ```
+## How to Contribute

+If you want to contribute to this project, follow the steps below:

+1. Fork this repository.
+2. Create a branch: `git checkout -b <branch_name>`.
+3. Make your changes and confirm them: `git commit -m '<commit_message>'`
+4. Send to the original branch: `git push origin <project_name> / <location>`
+5. Create the pull request.

+Alternatively, consult the GitHub documentation on [how to create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Licence
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.